RSN Stadium

-RSN Stadium is a football stadium in Phnom Penh, Cambodia, and the home of Cambodian League club Phnom Penh Crown.
-The all-seater RSN Stadium is named after the club owner, Rithy Samnang.
+RSN Stadium, currently known as the Smart RSN Stadium for sponsorship reasons, is a football stadium in Phnom Penh, Cambodia, and the home of Cambodian Premier League club Phnom Penh Crown.
+The all-seater Smart RSN Stadium is named after the club late owner, Rithy Samnang.
 The stadium was opened with the RSN Youth Cup in June 2015 with a 4-team international tournament including Malaysia's Frenz United and Chonburi and Muangthong United from Thailand.
 All proceeds from the tournament were given to the Kantha Bopha Children's Hospital.
+The stadium hosted 2023 SEA Games Women's football events.